Question for Discussion: What are the Major Causes of

 - Fallacious Map of Economy, Society, Environment (see graphic image)

-- Ecology vs. Economics on
+- Ecology vs. Economics

 - Global Problems not being Solved by Globalization